Charles M. Schulz: Death

-On February 12, 2000, Schulz died in his sleep of a heart attack at his home in Santa Rosa, California, at the age of 77.
+Schulz died in his sleep of a heart attack in his Santa Rosa home on February 12, 2000, at the age of 77.
 He was suffering from colorectal cancer.
 The last original Peanuts strip was published the following day.
 He had predicted that the strip would outlive him because the strips were usually drawn weeks before their publication.
-Schulz was buried at Pleasant Hills Cemetery in Sebastopol, California.
+Schulz was buried at Pleasant Hills Cemetery in Sebastopol, California, where he first lived after relocating from Minnesota.

-Schulz was honored on May 27, 2000, by cartoonists of more than 100 comic strips, who paid homage to him and Peanuts by incorporating his characters into their strips that day.
+Family and associates, including Jean Schulz, Lynn Johnston and Rick Kirkman, paid tribute to him via media outlets.
+Over 40 syndicated cartoonists in addition to Kirkman and Johnston paid homage to Schulz and Peanuts on May 27 by incorporating his characters into their over 100 comic strips that day, including Garfield by fellow associate Jim Davis and Dilbert by Scott Adams.

-While United Features retained ownership of the strip, Schulz requested that the syndicator allow no other artist to draw Peanuts.
-United Features honored his wishes, instead syndicating reruns.
+While UFS retained ownership of the strip, Schulz requested that the syndicator allow no other artist to draw Peanuts.
+UFS honored his wishes, instead syndicating reruns.
 Because Schulz considered other media separate from the strip, new television specials and comic books with the Peanuts characters have been made since his death.